16 August 2016

 Even so, I regularly see Christians—including Christians who agree the MPAA is too loose!—use the MPAA’s ratings as the basis for their own cut-off points.
 “I’ll let the kids watch a PG-rated movie, but absolutely no PG-13s till they’re 13.”
 Wait, you trust the MPAA now?
 The same folks who, in Stephen Spielberg’s PG-rated film E.T., permitted Elliot to call his brother “penis breath”?
 (Wasn’t that fun when we showed that movie at church.)

 See, the problem is everybody’s different.
 The MPAA members don’t know what tempt you.
 They only know what tempts them.
-That’s why they’ll let stuff slide that would horrify one set of Christian parents, and be casually dismissed by another set.
+That’s why they’ll let stuff slide which would horrify one set of Christian parents, and be casually dismissed by another set.
 Different Christians, different boundaries.

 Now to us adults.
 Different Christians are gonna have different dividing lines between art and porn.
 As we should.
 If it tempts you, stay away.
 If it doesn’t, no biggie; but be honest about whether it really doesn’t tempt you.